Quaternion: Scalar and vector parts

-A quaternion of the form a + 0 i + 0 j + 0 k, where a is a real number, is called a scalar quaternion (sometimes real quaternion), and a quaternion of the form 0 + b i + c j + d k, where b, c, and d are real numbers, and at least one of b, c, or d is nonzero, is called a vector quaternion (sometimes right quaternion.
-If a + b i + c j + d k is any quaternion, then a is called its scalar part and b i + c j + d k is called its vector part.
+A quaternion of the form a + 0 i + 0 j + 0 k, where a is a real number, is called a scalar quaternion (sometimes real quaternion), and a quaternion of the form 0 + b i + c j + d k, where b, c, and d are real numbers, and at least one of b, c, or d is nonzero, is called a vector quaternion (sometimes right quaternion).
+For any quaternion a + b i + c j + d k, a is called its scalar part and b i + c j + d k is called its vector part.
 Even though every quaternion can be viewed as a vector in a four-dimensional vector space, it is common to refer to the vector part as vectors in three-dimensional space.
 With this convention, a vector is the same as an element of the vector space $\mathbb R^3.$ (Note: The vector part of a quaternion is a pseudovector or axial vector, not an ordinary or polar vector.
 A polar vector can be represented in calculations (for example, for rotation by a "quaternion similarity transform") by a vector quaternion, with no loss of information, but the two should not be confused.
 The axis of a "binary" (180°) rotation quaternion corresponds to the direction of the represented polar vector in such a case.)

 Hamilton also called vector quaternions right quaternions and real numbers (considered as quaternions with zero vector part) scalar quaternions.